 Stonehill College was founded on June 30, 1948.
 On that day, the Commonwealth of Massachusetts authorized the Congregation of Holy Cross to establish an institution of higher learning on the former estate of Frederick Lothrop Ames in North Easton.

-The campus is strikingly beautiful.
+The Massachusetts college campus is strikingly beautiful.
 At one end sits Donahue Hall, the estate’s original Georgian-style mansion, constructed in 1905.
 It houses Stonehill’s administration as well as a chapel in which mass is celebrated daily.
 Donahue Hall overlooks a panorama of academic buildings and residence halls in a tranquil setting of lawns, woods, fields and ponds.

 Since its founding in France in 1837, the Congregation of Holy Cross has been engaged in works of education.
 By 1842, members of the Congregation had established the University of Notre Dame in northern Indiana.
 Other institutions of higher education founded by the Congregation in the United States include the University of Portland in Oregon, St. Edward’s University in Texas, King’s College in Pennsylvania, and Holy Cross College in Indiana.